 Favorite place we stayed: Moonridge Retreat – AirBnB Cabin

 We don’t have sufficient words for this amazing place or the even more amazing people that owned (AND built) it!
 It was the perfect place in Whitefish, Montana to kick off our honeymoon – so quaint, eclectic, and secluded!
 If you guys haven’t tried AirBnB…you should.
 It is the best!

 Visiting Whitefish, Montana and Glacier National Park: The Details

-We hope we were able to peak your interest in traveling to Glacier National Park and Whitefish, Montana – it is far too under-traveled!
+We hope we were able to pique your interest in traveling to Glacier National Park and Whitefish, Montana – it is far too under-visited!
 Here are some helpful tidbits to help you get there:

-Lodging: This property can be reserved via AirBnB.
+Lodging: This property can be reserved via Airbnb.
+If this is your first time using Airbnb, you can save $40 on your first booking using our referral link.
 There are also some amazing campgrounds in Glacier National Park if you want a more rustic experience.
-Check Hotels.com for other lodging options in Whitefish and inside Glacier National Park.
+TripAdvisor is our favorite website for reading reviews and finding deals on hotels, and they have some great listings for options in Whitefish and West Glacier.

 Want to learn more about visiting Montana?
 Read this next:

 Pin this post for later – you won’t regret it!